Central Minnesota: Economy

 Central Minnesota's economy, like that of the United States as a whole, has recently shifted away from agriculture and mining toward industry and service.
 But agriculture is still important in the region, especially the southern and western parts, where the land and soil is conducive to crops such as corn and soybeans.
 Dairy farms also dot the region in areas where crops cannot easily be grown, but their numbers have been drastically dwindling in recent years.
 Paper companies own expansive amounts of land in the region's heavily forested eastern and northern parts, but logging activity has long since peaked.
-Paper production mills continue to operate in Brainerd and Sartell.
+Paper production mills continue to operate in Brainerd.

 Tourism has become an important industry in the region in the last few decades, fueled largely by its lakes.
 Many of the region's cities see their populations swell in the summer, when people from the larger metropolitan areas of Minneapolis/St. Paul, Duluth, Fargo, and Grand Forks come to enjoy fishing and other outdoor activities on the region's lakes.
 The cluster of lakes around Brainerd known as the Brainerd Lakes Area are probably the best-known, thanks in part to the many Twin Cities residents who own cabins or land on or near the area's biggest lakes.
 In addition, several esteemed resorts are on Gull Lake.

 Culture

 The ethnic makeup of central Minnesota is largely representative of the first settlers who came to the region.
 People of German and Scandinavian heritage are the majority of the region's residents, though there is also a sizable Native American population.
 Two of the state's largest reservations, the Leech Lake Indian Reservation and the White Earth Indian Reservation, are in central Minnesota, as is the small Mille Lacs Indian Reservation, along the southern shore of Mille Lacs Lake, from near Garrison to Isle.

+The region has a prominent Catholic population, and correspondingly has many Catholic institutions such as churches, schools, and colleges.

 The 1996 film Fargo and its television series are largely set in the region's cities of Brainerd and Bemidji, but central Minnesotans' accents are not as pronounced as those in the franchise.
 The central Minnesotan dialect resembles that of the entire Upper Midwest.

 Cities

-Central Minnesota is home to one MSA and one μSA.
+Central Minnesota is home to one MSA and 5 μSAs.